-During ERP selection, companies typically see limitless possibilities in terms of potential improvements for their businesses.
-However, somewhere along the way, many projects fall short of expectations and ERP business benefits underwhelm executive expectations.
+During ERP selection, companies typically see limitless possibilities in terms of potential improvements to their businesses.
+However, somewhere along the way, many projects fall short of expectations and the benefits of ERP underwhelm executive expectations.

-While staying focused on benefits realization is not easy, we’ve found several strategies that help companies realize significant benefits from their ERP projects.
+While staying focused on benefits realization is not easy, we’ve found several strategies that help companies realize significant ERP business benefits.
 These strategies are most effective when initiated before or during ERP selection.

 1. Understand Your Current State

-You can realize many business benefits by addressing pain points in your current processes.
+You can realize many benefits of ERP by addressing pain points in your current processes.
 This is why we help clients map their current state before beginning ERP selection.

 During process mapping, it’s important to capture the right amount of detail.
 For example, you’ll need to document how long a current process takes in order to measure improvements post go-live.